 ARTISAN CATEGORY QUALIFIERS

 The Art and Olfaction Artisan Award honors excellence and vision in artisanal perfumery.
-The fifth annual Art and Olfaction Artisan Awards will be presented to two outstanding perfumes out of ten finalists.
+The 9th Art and Olfaction Artisan Awards will be presented to two outstanding perfumes out of five finalists.

 The artisan category is for perfume houses that are owned or co-owned by the brand's primary perfumer.
-This perfumer wrote and initiated the submitted perfume formulation, and oversaw all aspects of production.
+This perfumer wrote and initiated the submitted perfume formulation.
 The submitted perfume was then released under the brand's name.

 An artisan submission must meet all of these points: